Jobs and metrics

 Set up savings metrics

-To track metrics such as time saved and SLA target percentage, some additional input is required for each workflow.
+To track metrics such as time saved and SLA target percentage, each workflow requires some additional input.

 Savings metrics fields